ginarice136/notes/README.md

 In the context of coding, this means that writing clean, straightforward, and easily understandable code is a hallmark of advanced skill.
 It's often tempting to create complex solutions for problems, but a truly proficient programmer strives to keep their code as simple as possible while still maintaining its functionality.
 This not only makes the codebase more maintainable and scalable in the long run but also facilitates collaboration among team members.
 Remember, the best code is the code that doesn't need to be written; always look for existing libraries or simpler algorithms before embarking on complex implementations.

 Also, "Premature optimization is the root of all evil" - Donald Knuth.
 This highlights that striving for performance too early can lead to overly complex and hard-to-maintain code.
 Instead, focus first on writing clear, correct code, and optimize only when it's necessary based on profiling and analysis.

+# 2024-02-23
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, based on performance measurements and profiling data.
+Remember that clarity and simplicity often lead to better long-term efficiency."

+This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs.
+It's more prudent to ensure your code is correct and well-structured initially, and then address performance issues if and when they become a measurable bottleneck.